logo

 How Netwrix Can Help

-Netwrix StealthINTERCEPT is a powerful cybersecurity solution that can help you protect your organization from advanced malware tactics.
+Netwrix Threat Prevention is a powerful cybersecurity solution that can help you protect your organization from advanced malware tactics.
 It can effectively identify authentication-based and file system attacks, abuse of privileged accounts, critical changes made to the IT environment, activity indicative of intruder reconnaissance, and much more.
 Its sophisticated capabilities enable it to detect specific threats, such as attempts to inject malicious code into the LSASS process Windows SSP injection attacks, and DCSync attacks.
 By proactively identifying and preventing these threats, this software provides a comprehensive defense against even the most advanced cyberattacks, ensuring that your organization’s sensitive data and systems remain secure.

 Security Researcher at Netwrix and member of the Netwrix Security Research Team.
 Joe is an expert in Active Directory, Windows, and a wide variety of enterprise software platforms and technologies, Joe researches new security risks, complex attack techniques, and associated mitigations and detections.